thegetty/ancient-glass/content/catalogue/cat-51.md

 ## Comments and Comparanda

 See comments on {% cat '2003.179' %}.
-For the classification of this particular oinochoe see {% cite 'Grose 1989' %}, class II:A, oinochoe form II:1 subclass with upright festoon and not feathering; see Toronto, ROM 950.157.15 ({% cite 'Grose 1989' %}, p.
+For the classification of this particular oinochoe, see {% cite 'Grose 1989' %}, class II:A, oinochoe form II:1 subclass with upright festoon and not feathering; see Toronto, ROM 950.157.15 ({% cite 'Grose 1989' %}, p.
 118, fig. 74).

 ## Provenance